 Ubiquiti Nanostation NSM5, 5GHz, 802.11a/n Hi-power 20 dBm Minimum, 2×2 MIMO AirMax TDMA PoE Station

-The Ubiquiti Nanostation NSM5 is a PoE step-up that transmits in the 5Ghz range.
+The Ubiquiti Nanostation NSM5 is another PoE step-up that transmits in the 5Ghz range.

 It can extend or boost a WiFi signal to great distances with two sets transmitting and receiving a wireless signal.

-The NSM5 can also be setup in many other WiFi environments including as a bridge, but its main use to to keep extending a signal by adding additional units.
+The NSM5 can also be set up in many other WiFi environments including as a bridge, but its main use to keep extending a signal by adding additional units.

 The basic installation is setting two units in-between two buildings and running an Ethernet cable to each from a router.